ASFOpenSARlab/opensarlab-docs/lab-manager-guides/lab_management.md

 #### Managing Permissions

+5. Users available profiles.
+If the profile is green the user has access to that profile, if the profile is red the user does not have access to that profile.
+In order to update the users allowed profiles you must re-add the user with the new labs.
+You do not need to remove the user before re-adding them.

-5. Remove button, pressing this button will remove the user from the lab.
+1. Remove button, pressing this button will remove the user from the lab.

 1. Lab manager permission button, if the user is not a lab manager you will be able to grant manager permissions.
 If the user is a lab manager you will be able to remove their lab manager permissions here.